 Q : Do samurai still exist?

-The samurai were members of a powerful class of warriors who mastered martial arts and were engaged in military affairs.
-The samurai class ruled Japan until about 140 years ago, but in today's Japan there are no samurai.
+The samurai were members of a powerful class of warriors who mastered martial arts and engaged in military affairs.
+The samurai class ruled Japan until about 140 years ago.
+There are no samurai today.
 The origin of the samurai dates back to the middle of the Heian period (794-1192), when powerful clans of farmers and military officers, who had guarded noblemen and their residences, were reclassified into the samurai class.
 Soon after this time, the samurai class grew powerful.
 In 1192, the first Samurai-run government was established in Kamakura, and the samurai class ruled the nation for over 680 years until the Meiji Restoration of 1867.
-As the world has seen via the Hollywood production, "The Last Samurai" starring Tom Cruise, samurai warriors are popular subjects for movies, TV dramas and shows.
+As the world has seen via the Hollywood production, "The Last Samurai" starring Tom Cruise, samurai warriors are popular subjects for movies, TV dramas, and shows.

 Q : What do geisha actually do?

 Geisha are women whose profession is to entertain guests in a tatami-matted room at Japanese-style restaurants and other similar establishments.
 They perform traditional Japanese arts such as dancing, playing the shamisen (a three-stringed Japanese musical instrument), and playing/singing musical accompaniments.
 Geishas can be 18 to 80 years old.
 An apprentice geisha is called Maiko in Kyoto and Hangyoku in Tokyo.
 It is believed that there are fewer than 10,000 geisha in Japan today.
 Some people can form the wrong impression of a geisha's occupation because geisha are women while their guests are usually men, but it is true that geisha are purely professional artists who entertain guests by performing traditional arts.